lvgl/lvgl/docs/intro/index.md

 ### How to reduce flash/ROM usage?
 You can disable all the unused features (such as animations, file system, GPU etc.) and object types in *lv_conf.h*.

-If you are using GCC you can add `-fdata-sections -ffunction-sections` compiler flags and `--gc-sections` linker flag to remove unused functions and variables from the final binary.
+If you are using GCC/CLANG you can add `-fdata-sections -ffunction-sections` compiler flags and `--gc-sections` linker flag to remove unused functions and variables from the final binary.

 ### How to reduce the RAM usage
 - Lower the size of the *Display buffer*